All you need to know about the Club

 - No priority for mixed doubles or players just arriving; everyone should be prepared to wait their turn.

-- Return to clubhouse after each match; please collect and bring balls back with you.
+- Return to the waiting area after each match; please collect and bring balls back with you.

 - Please respect the order of play; wherever possible at least 2 of you should change partners.